Churches of Christ: Contemporary social and political views

 The churches of Christ maintain a significant proportion of political diversity.
-According to the Pew Research Center in 2016, 50% of adherents of the churches of Christ identify as Republican or lean Republican, 39% identify as Democratic or lean Democratic and 11% have no preference.
+According to the Pew Research Center in 2016, 50% of adherents of the churches of Christ identify as Republican or lean Republican, 39% identify as Democratic or lean Democratic, and 11% have no preference.
 Despite this, the Christian Chronicle says that the vast majority of adherents maintain a conservative view on modern social issues.
 This is evident when the Research Center questioned adherents' political ideology.
 In the survey, 51% identified as "conservative", 29% identified as "moderate" and just 12% identified as "liberal", with 8% not knowing.
 In contemporary society, the vast majority of adherents of the churches of Christ view homosexuality as a sin.
 They cite Leviticus 18:22 and Romans 1:26–27 for their position.
 Most don't view same-sex attraction as a sin; however, they condemn "acting on same-sex desires".
-Mainstream and conservative Churches of Christ bar membership for openly LGBT individuals and do not bless or recognize any form of sexual same-sex relationships.
-Churches oppose same-sex relationships, transitioning to align gender identity, and all forms of what they describe as "sexual deviation", however, they say they don't view it as any worse than fornication or other sins.